 Rema Badwan’s passion for reading led her to a career in books in one form or another.
 She began her journey at the Zachary Schuster Harmsworth Agency in Boston, MA, and then moved on to manage a small independent bookstore, The Spirit of ’76, in Marblehead, MA.
 Having lived abroad, Rema’s dream of combining books and travel came to fruition with a job in the International Sales Department at Random House where she spent six years.
 She continued her international sales career at National Geographic and Simon & Schuster before joining Crooked Lane Books.

-Publishing Assistant Melissa Rechter graduated with a BA in English Literary Studies from York College of Pennsylvania and a MS in Publishing from Pace University.
-During her schooling, she interned for Entangled Publishing, Foundry Literary + Media, and Pippin Properties.
+Editorial and Production Associate Melissa Rechter graduated with a BA in English Literary Studies from York College of Pennsylvania and a MS in Publishing from Pace University.
+During her schooling, she interned for a miriad of literary agencies.
 In her last semester of her graduate studies, she joined Crooked Lane Books and Alcove Press, and is excited to get a taste for more bookclub fiction.

-Marketing and Publishing Assistant Madeline Rathle graduated from Louisiana State University with a BA in journalism and minors in psychology, history, and political science.
-She is currently pursuing her MS in publishing at New York University.
-Since the start of her education, she has worked in the editorial department at Baton Rouge Parents Magazine and interned at LSU Press and Peter Lang Publishing.
-Her favorite genres to read are true crime and historical fiction, but she never says no to a good mystery!
+Marketing Associate Madeline Rathle graduated from Louisiana State University with a BA in journalism before completing her master’s in publishing at NYU.
+She has previously worked at Baton Rouge Parents Magazine, LSU Press, and Peter Lang Publishing.
+Her favorite genres to read are true crime and historical fiction, but she loves exploring other genres and finding new authors!